Stop Collection Calls And Harassing Phone Calls In TorontoPosted on: April 11, 2015

 - Use undue, excessive or unreasonable pressure or harass you

 - Charge you any fees.

-When a collection agency calls, you do have the right to ask for their Ontario registration number; to see if they have sent your written notice with your creditor’s name and the amount of money owed; and find out how often they intend to be contacting you.
+When a collection agency calls, you do have the right to ask for their Ontario registration number; to see if they have sent your written notice with your creditor’s name and the amount of money owed, and find out how often they intend to be contacting you.

 If you do come to this kind of agreement, make sure you follow up in writing before you pay anything.
 And when repaying the money, don’t send cash and make sure you get a receipt.
-You want to have concrete proof that you have an agreement and that payments have been made, in case things later wind up in court.
+You want to have concrete proof that you have an agreement and that payments have been made, in case of things later wind up in court.

 Also, if you are satisfied the agency is legitimate it’s probably wise to deal with the collection agency itself rather than going back to the original creditor.
-This might just cause confusion, unless there has been a mistake made in your account.
+This might just cause confusion unless there has been a mistake made in your account.

 If you think you are being mistreated by a collection agency, you or your lawyer could try sending a letter to its head office.
 Or if you believe they are breaking the law, you could also complain to the provincial regulator.
 It would be wise to take notes during agency contacts so you can make a coherent case for wrongdoing.

 Of course, sometimes despite your best efforts, you can’t get the phone calls to stop, perhaps because your finances have come to the point you can’t settle the debt in any reasonable amount of time.